 The role of the 211 specialist is to talk through situations with people who are not looking for, and do not need, immediate intervention.
 If it becomes apparent that they do need immediate intervention, the 211 specialist is trained to route the call to 911.

 All contact to 211, whether by email, online query or phone, is confidential.
 Information and Referral Specialists do not collect identifying information such as name or address.
 Although an electronic record is made of each call taken, it is just for statistical purposes and non-identifying.
-The Information and Referral Specialist will ask for the community in which the caller lives, in order that an appropriate referral can be made.
+The Information and Referral Specialist will ask for the postal code or community in which the caller lives, in order that an appropriate referral can be made.

 To be truly accessible, people need to be able to get information at all times of the day, whenever they may need it most.
 While they may not always be able to link with the services themselves at that hour, they can get the necessary information about the services, its location, contact information and hours to provide solutions and peace of mind.
-Alternatively, there are also certain community services that are available 24 hours a day that may be applicable to the caller’s need and 211 would assist them in sourcing those promptly.
+Alternatively, there are also certain community services that are available 24 hours a day that may be applicable to the caller’s need and 211 can assist them in sourcing those promptly.

 Given the rural nature of much of Nova Scotia, locating services so that they are accessible to everyone is often a challenge.
 If 211 does not have information on a service within a caller’s community, the Information and Referral Specialistwill help find those services closest to where they live.